 17 years 49,3 54,6 59,8 66,3 74,0 80,1 87,8

-Boys' body weights are given in kilograms.
+Boys' body weights are indicated in kilograms.

-Growth chart for boys under 17
+Growth chart for boys under 17 years old

 Age Very low Short Below the average Average Above average High Very tall